Frugal Living Mini-Series Part 3

 Follow me on Pinterest for more money saving hints and financial tips!

-So many people find it difficult to say no to the simplest of things (I include myself in this sometimes) and pay a price for that no.
+So many people find it difficult to say no to the simplest of things (I include myself in this sometimes) and end up living beyond their means.

 How many times have you gone out with friends to a bar or restaurant knowing you’ll have to put it on your credit card because you don’t have enough money that month?

 Because you couldn’t say no?
-For frugal people their choices are always based on their values.
+For fabulously frugal people their choices are always based on their values.

 Frugal people love their friends but going into debt because they can’t say no is not something they do.
-Instead they will suggest an alternative location e.g. pot luck supper at their house.
+Instead they will suggest an alternative frugal living idea such as a pot luck supper at their house.